State Law Guide · Updated January 2026

 What protections does Illinois provide for warranty buyers?

-Illinois regulates service contracts under both the Service Contract Act and Consumer Fraud Act.
+Illinois regulates service contracts under 815 ILCS 152 with a 30-day free look period and cancellation fee cap (lesser of $50 or 10%).
 Providers must register, maintain financial backing, and clearly disclose all terms.
-Deceptive practices are subject to penalties.
+Deceptive practices are subject to penalties under the Consumer Fraud Act.

 What if an Illinois dealer refuses my cancellation?